MÁV Class 601: Engine

 To reduce the idling work (resistance) of the steam cylinders, an openable pressure compensating switch connecting the front and rear piston areas of the cylinders and, in the first examples, a Ricour valve on the inlet were fitted, and in later examples air valves were fitted to the piston boxes of the high-pressure cylinders.
 A compression valve was also fitted to all four cylinders to prevent water hammer.
 The crossheads were two-wire.
 In order to facilitate starting, the locomotives were also fitted with a starter, identical in principle to the Borries starter but without a non-return valve, to supply fresh steam to all four cylinders.
 The steam cylinders were equipped with wide, flexible, self-tensioning cylindrical pushrods with internal inlet, controlled by counter-cranking Heusinger-Walschaert-type camshafts.
 The high-pressure pistons had a 354 mm diameter, 40 mm internal overlap and 7 mm negative external overlap, while the low-pressure pistons had a 430 mm diameter, 39 mm internal overlap and 4 mm negative external overlap.

-The counter crank was located nearly 90° ahead of the crank in the forward stroke, in other words, it was wedged as a leading edge in relation to the crank.
+The counter crank was located nearly 90° ahead of the crank in the forward stroke, essentially it was wedged as a leading edge in relation to the crank.
 In accordance with this and the internal inlet, the swinging arch stone was positioned on the upper part of the swinging arch (coulisse) in the forward direction.
 This arrangement, common on domestic locomotives of the period, is not an advantageous solution for locomotives running predominantly in forward gear, as it causes faster wear of the swinging arch bedding.
 The steering drawbar, which moved forward when the locomotive was moving forward, was connected to the main spar behind the high-pressure cylinders via the steering lever.
 Also connected to this strut, by means of an intermediate connecting rod, was the front control linkage trailing arm.
 The main spar was also connected to the rear control units by separate tie rods on either side.
 This latter solution was necessary because the large standing boiler prevented the main beam from being positioned at the rear control units.